Pharmaceutical Care Network Europe

 488 Continuity of care after hospital discharge in type 2 diabetic polymorbid patients Research in Pharmaceutical Care ISPSO, University of Geneva, Switzerland

 495 Counseling first hand – understanding the customer and yourself through mentalizing – developing an education for pharmacy workforce to support Patient centered care.
-Research in Pharmaceutical Care University of Copenhagen; Department of Pharmacy
+Research in Pharmaceutical Care University of Copenhagen, Department of Nordic studies and Linguistics

 501 ANTIDEPRESSANTS PRESCRIBING TRENDS 2009 – 2018: A NATIONAL DATABASE STUDY Research in Pharmaceutical Care University of Ljubljana, Faculty of Pharmacy